smarras79/MMesh3D/paper/paper.md

 Numerical Recipes in C: the Art of Scientific Computing [3].

-enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`MMesh3D` have been used for electrostatic simulations that required a free multi-block structured grid generator easy to modify [@meierbachtolEtAl2017], as well as porous medium flows using OpenFOAM [@horgueEtAl2018] and boundary layer grids for aircrafts [@luEtAl2017].
-It can also be found the following studies and reviews [@joque2017],[@ICMEhandbook], [@smithEtAl2016], [@robertschneidersWeb].
+`MMesh3D` was used for different applications that go beyond atmospheric flows for which it was originally designed.
+We find it used to build boundary layer girds in [@luEtAl2017], for electrostatic simulations that required a free multi-block structured grid generator easy to modify [@meierbachtolEtAl2017], as well as porous medium flows using OpenFOAM [@horgueEtAl2018].
+It is mentioned in the following studies and review papers [@joque2017],[@ICMEhandbook], [@smithEtAl2016], [@robertschneidersWeb].

 # Mathematics